 - -He had a down moment in helping Paul.
-(Acts 15:38). - -Paul couldn't count on him because of that letdown.
-(Acts 15:39-40).
+(Acts 15:38) - -Paul couldn't count on him because of that letdown.
+(Acts 15:39-40)

-Discuss what your students learned about the "extras" in Paul's life.
+After a few minutes, ask your groups to discuss what they learned about the extras in Paul's life.

-What stands out to you about Paul's relationship with Titus and Tychicus?
+What stands out to you about Paul's relationships with Titus and Tychicus?

-All three were interchangeable; they were very close to each other; they were able to count on each other.
+All three are nearly interchangeable; they were very close to each other; they were able to count on each other.